groundxai/groundx-sdks/sdks/python/README.md

 ### `groundx.buckets.list`<a id="groundxbucketslist"></a>

-List all buckets within your GroundX account  Interact with the \"Request Body\" below to explore the arguments of this function.
+List all buckets within your GroundX account

+Interact with the "Request Body" below to explore the arguments of this function.
 Enter your GroundX API key to send a request directly from this web page.
 Select your language of choice to structure a code snippet based on your specified arguments.

 #### 🛠️ Usage<a id="🛠️-usage"></a>